Preparatory Program for Medical Studies (Post-Baccalaureate Premed)

 Medical schools expect successful applicants to possess excellent grounding in the premedical sciences.
 The quality of a student’s preparation is measured by the grades earned in premedical courses.
 For this reason, preparatory program students will be held to high academic standards.
 At a minimum, students must maintain a cumulative GPA of 3.00 to remain in the program.
 Likewise, medical schools have high expectations about an applicant’s character.
 Students in the preparatory program are expected to conduct themselves with honesty and integrity, inspiring confidence in their abilities to assume the responsibilities of medical practice.
 Students in the preparatory program are subject to the academic and disciplinary standards detailed in the Illinois Institute of Technology Student Handbook.

 The student must hold the degree of bachelor of arts or science from an accredited college or university in the United States or an equivalent degree from an institution outside the United States.
 At a minimum, successful applicants must possess a cumulative undergraduate GPA of 3.00.
 In most cases, students will not be eligible for admission if they have applied to medical school previously or have completed their premedical preparation elsewhere within the last five years.
 This is not a remedial program.
-Students must submit a complete application package to the Undergraduate Admission Office for full consideration.
+Students must submit a complete application package to the Office of Undergraduate Admission for full consideration.

 |CHEM 124||Principles of Chemistry I with Laboratory||4|